SteveJustin1963/tec-EEG/README.md

 "It's cool when the TEC-1's tec-LACE electroencephalography device, which is worn on the outside, is reading your brain, smoking weed will improve the signals as the participant is in a relaxed state."

-My way will not be intrusive, just use a low cost electrode cap.
+My way will not be intrusive, just use home grown pot with a low cost electrode cap.
+Jokes, just the cap the pots up to you.